lucatode/mvn-repo/Readme.md

 ## Test
-* Unit tests to test every component
+* Unit tests for logic and io components
 * Integration tests on some given examples